tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/050_sql_crdt/053_sample_front_end/README.md

   },
 ```

 First we get the session_key.
-This is used as Auth_b64 that we explained before, and will be reference as `authB64: session_key` later.
+This is used as Auth_b64 that we explained before, and will be referenced as `authB64: session_key` later.

-A modal window will then open up to show a form where the user can input the content.
+A modal window will then open up showing a form where the user can input the content.
 Once commited, it will call the `cb` callback function.
 This callback function gathers all input task parameters, then sends them back via `txn.txn_request`.
 After that, we close the modal and clear the Loading backdrop.

 ## Other operation: delete, task, complete

-Those operations follow the same pattern but simpler.
+These operations follow the same pattern but are even simpler.

 ## Summary

 So you may have noticed the pattern we used in the front end.

 It will be either a query_request or a txn_request.
 This is exactly the same as we 've done for more than a decade in traditional web2 development.
-So the TEA Project is a smooth onramp from web2 to web3.
+We've worked hard to make the TEA Project a smooth onramp from web2 to web3.